 The company is seeking to restructure its liabilities and raise capital, according to Chairman Peng Xiaofeng.

 “We are working closely with our stakeholders and different government agencies to negotiate our solutions,” he said on the call.

 LDK’s quarterly loss, the ninth in a row, narrowed to $165.3 million, or 97 cents an ADR, from $254.3 million, or $2, a year earlier, it said in a statement today.
 Sales slumped to $114.7 million from $$235.4 million.

-Solar-component prices, which had been eroded by oversupply and weak demand, have begun to recover, with wafers gaining 7 percent this year and panels up 7.7 percent, according to data compiled by Bloomberg.
-Chief Executive Officer Sam Tong said this month LDK may return to profit in 2013 on domestic demand and after the European Union and China reached a tariff deal.
+Solar-component prices, which were dragged down by oversupply and weak demand, have begun to recover, with wafers gaining 7 percent this year and panels up 7.7 percent, according to data compiled by Bloomberg.

-LDK forecasts revenue of as much as $180 million in the third quarter from $114.7 million in the three months ended June.
-The company also expects third-quarter shipments of wafers of 350 megawatts to 450 megawatts and as much as 80 megawatts of cells and modules.
+LDK, whose shares have risen 21 percent this year through yesterday, forecast revenue of as much as $180 million in the third quarter from $114.7 million in the three months ended June.
+The company also expects third-quarter shipments of 350 megawatts to 450 megawatts of wafers and as much as 80 megawatts of cells and modules.

 GCL-Poly Energy Holdings Ltd. (3800) is the biggest solar-wafer maker by production capacity.

 To contact the editor responsible for this story: Reed Landberg at email@example.com